Where to Eat, Play and Stay during Vivid Sydney

 Circular Quay

 Gateway Sydney is a good place to start, a vibrant precinct with more than 30 casual eateries covering all types of cuisine.
-Or Hinchcliff House serves upper-crust comfort food inside a heritage wool store.
-Mary's Underground offers lobster and steak frites into the late night, perfect for a post Light Walk feast.
+Hinchcliff House offers a range of unique venues including Lana, Grana, Martinez, underground bar Apollonia, and pasta and deli BAR MAMMONI.
+Mary’s Underground offers lobster and steak frites into the late night, perfect for a post Light Walk feast.
 And once the site of warehouse parties, Hickson House is now a lively craft spirit distillery, and offers tours.
-For dinner under the Sydney Opera House sails, it's hard to imagine a more iconic spot than Opera Bar – and where better to watch the Vivid Sydney lights over the Harbour?
+For dinner under the Sydney Opera House sails, it’s hard to imagine a more iconic spot than Opera Bar – and where better to watch the Vivid Sydney lights over the Harbour?

 The Rocks

-Step back in time for a G&T inside Frank Mac's, with 1840s sandstone walls and charming table service.
+Step back in time for a G&T inside Frank Mac’s, with 1840s sandstone walls and charming table service.
+New restaurant Canvas Restaurant, based at the Museum of Contemporary Art, is the perfect spot to take in Vivid.
 Take your kids to Pancakes on The Rocks for an Americana take on the classic pancake, open until 2am on Fridays and Saturdays.
 For something special, Bay Nine is an omakase Japanese restaurant, with a daily changing menu of 11 courses served by an acclaimed chef.
+Recently renovated The Cut Bar & Grill combines heritage with modern elegance, providing an unforgettable steakhouse experience.

 Darling Harbour and Darling Quarter

 Fratelli Fresh offers fresh and fast family-friendly pizza and pasta – what's not to love?
-If you are after a date-night option, Atelier by Sofitel is an elegant space with an expansive wine list and beautiful local seafood.
+If you are after a date-night option, Atelier by Sofitel - a Two Chef Hatted restaurant - is an elegant space with an expansive wine list and beautiful local seafood.
+Fancy a late-night drink?
+Head to Lumière on Thirty Five, the Sofitel’s late night bar option (open 8pm-1am).
 Darling Square is a buzzing precinct for Asian deliciousness: dumplings, noodles, bubble tea and dessert.

 Sydney CBD

 Offering four venues in one, Shell House is all about Art Deco decadence, a luxe place to celebrate your Vivid Sydney night out – finish your evening with a drink at their rooftop bar.
-South-East Asian flavours come to party at MuMu in the always-pumping Ivy precinct.
-For a smorgasbord of affordable eating, choose from Vietnamese, Egyptian, sushi, dumplings and more at the Westfield Sydney food court.
+The International precinct overlooking Sydney’s Martin Place offers three distinctly international levels, including The Wine Bar (ground floor), The Grill (level 1), and The Panorama Bar (top floor).

 Vivid Dreams: Where To Stay